Comparing savings accounts is a great option to ensure you can kick start your savings goals in the right way.

 Many savings accounts offer higher introductory rates.
 These rates are an excellent way to save money in the short term, and they can even help you build up interest more quickly on your long-term savings.
 If you do have long-term goals, be sure to take into consideration the interest rate after the introductory rate expires.
 This way you can gain a better understanding of the way in which your savings will grow over time, and make decisions on what to do with the funds after.

 Term deposit saving accounts give you a locked-in interest rate over a specified period.
 That rate will not vary for the set term, no matter how often interest rates can change.
 If you don’t mind a little uncertainty, and the current rate is higher, you might opt for a savings account with a variable interest rate, where the rate may rise or fall depending on the market.

 Savings accounts vary on how many times they pay interest into your account throughout the year.
 All other factors being equal, it pays to choose the account that pays interest the most often.
 Every time the bank pays interest into your account, that extra amount earns interest, too.
 Over time - and with the discipline to deposit and not to withdraw - such an account can amass quite a tidy sum.

 No matter what you're looking to save money for, it's worth comparing your choices to find an account that best suits your needs.
 Here’s a quick guide to help you compare the various types of savings accounts you can open:

-When you compare savings accounts to find the best account for your needs, you are more likely to achieve your savings goals.
+When you compare savings accounts to find the best account for your needs, you are more likely to achieve your saving goals.
 For assistance in finding the right savings accounts for you and your family, speak with a P&N Bank team member today.

 We'd like to use your current location